ganeshcpote/aws-ssm-patching-status-grafana-dashboard/README.md

    ![S3config](/images/image2.png)

 3. Go to SNS service and perform following steps :
-   * create new SNS Topic
+   * Create new SNS Topic
    * Add new subscription as Lambda Endpoint for Lambda function created in above step

 4. Go to System Manager service and perform following steps :